CMSgov/bcda-static-site/production/user_guide.md

 2. Start the job to acquire data from an endpoint.
 3. Retrieve data via a job request.

 In the example below, we are seeking data from the `/Group` endpoint for the `ExplanationOfBenefit` resource type since 8PM EST on February 13th, 2020.
-Instructions work similarly for the `Patient` endpoint unless otherwise indicated.
+Instructions work similarly for the `/Patient` endpoint unless otherwise indicated.

 **a.
 Pull your historical data.**